ms5991/speedtestMonitor/README.md

 ## Setup

-First, set up a Gmail account to use.
-Put the information for that account in the file called `email_config.json`.
+First, set up a Gmail account from which the data will be sent.
+This doesn't need to be the account that you receive data from.
+Put the account for the sending account in the file called `email_config.json`.
 This file should be in the same directory as `speedtest_logger.py`

 Follow the instructions [here](https://github.com/sivel/speedtest-cli) to download `speedtest-cli`, the command line interface to speedtest.net